Alina Mansur

 Alina Danelle Mansur (born 26 September 1991) is an Aruban model and beauty pageant titleholder who was crowned Miss Aruba 2017 and represented her country at Miss Universe 2017.

 Early life

 Mansur was born in Malmok, Aruba on 26 September 1991.
 She is a Management and Business Administration graduate from Florida International University in Miami, Florida.

 Pageantry

 Miss Aruba 2017

 Mansur participated in the Miss Aruba 2017 pageant, where she was crowned as Miss Universe Aruba 2017.
 She succeeded outgoing Miss Aruba 2016 Charlene Leslie.

 Miss Universe 2017

-Mansur will represent Aruba at Miss Universe 2017 where she was defeated by Demi-Leigh Nel-Peters of South Africa in the 2017 Miss Universe beauty pageants.
+Mansur represented Aruba at Miss Universe 2017 where she failed to place.
+Demi-Leigh Nel-Peters of South Africa was crowned as Miss Universe.